ISCHEMIC STROKE

 - penumbra

-- as blood flow decreases, there is an initial loss of function with structural integrity intact (functional threshold)
+- as blood flow decreases, an initial loss of function occurs while structural integrity remains intact (functional threshold)

-- with a further decrease in CBF or with increased duration of blood flow deficit, an irreversible failure of membrane functions and permanent morphological changes occur (morphological threshold) –
+- with a further decrease in CBF or prolonged blood flow deficit, irreversible loss of membrane functions and permanent morphologic changes occur (morphologic threshold)

-- < 35 mL – stimulation of anaerobic glycolysis starts
+- < 35 mL – stimulation of anaerobic glycolysis begins

 - < 10 – 12 mL – necrosis

-- neurons in the area with CBF below the morphological threshold (infarct core) represent the tissue that is already dead or can survive for a very limited time only
+- neurons in areas where CBF falls below the morphologic threshold (infarct core) represent tissue that is already dead or only viable for a very limited time

-- brain tissue with perfusion values between the two thresholds (CBF 12-18 ml/100g/min) is called the “ischemic penumbra” and may remain viable for several hours
+- brain tissue with perfusion values between the two thresholds (CBF 12-18 ml/100g/min) is termed the “ischemic penumbra“; this tissue may remain viable for several hours

-- cells in the penumbra eventually die if early reperfusion is not established (collateral circulation cannot indefinitely sustain neuronal demand for oxygen and glucose) ⇒ penumbra shrinks during prolonged arterial occlusion
+- without early reperfusion, cells in the penumbra will eventually die, as collateral circulation can’t sustain the neuronal demand for oxygen and glucose indefinitely ⇒ penumbra shrinks with prolonged arterial occlusion

-- neurons of the hippocampus, basal ganglia, and some areas of the cortex are particularly susceptible
+- neurons of the hippocampus, basal ganglia, and some cortical areas are particularly vulnerable

-- rescue of neurons in the ischemic penumbra is the primary goal of recanalization therapy
+- identifying and quantifying the penumbra can guide clinical decisions, as rescuing neurons in the ischemic penumbra is the primary objective of recanalization therapy

 core | penumbra | normal tissue |